Bills lose spot in Super Bowl conversation

 Give the offense credit for figuring out a way to score the couple of touchdowns that provided a late lead.
 Not that it’s any surprise.
 Over the last three weeks, the offense has not played better than when down two scores late in the fourth quarter.
 Not exactly a cake and ice cream accomplishment.

 The real problem now is that the Bills defense is also no longer dependable.
 Sure, they found a way to finish off the win last week against the Giants.
-In the same spot against an equally incompetent offense this week, the Bills allowed Mac Freaking Jones drive the length of the field in the final two minutes for a go ahead touchdown.
+In the same spot against an equally incompetent offense this week, the Bills allowed Mac Freaking Jones to drive the length of the field in the final two minutes for a go-ahead touchdown.

 Mind you, this was a situation where New England would have been happy settling for a tying field goal.
 They would not have been chasing a 4th down inside the Buffalo 35.
 They didn’t need it.
 In fact, Jones only had to convert one third down on the final drive.